Data centers are seen as a problem for the grid. Today, that is true.

 But taxation still assumes history.

 Flat taxes make it worse.
 Every pass through storage looks like new consumption.
-The system quietly penalizes the very flexibility it increasingly depends on.
+The system penalizes the very flexibility it increasingly depends on.

 There are ways to soften it.